Join the Global Breast Cancer Movement

 Oncologist

-The physician who is in charge of planning and overseeing cancer treatment.
+The physician in charge of planning and overseeing cancer treatment.

 Oophorectomy